 The New Jersey Department of Education recently released report cards for the performance of every school in the state during the 2010-11 school year.
 The School Report Card provides a district-by-district overview of public school performance across the state, with information on student demographics and performance, staff information and district financial data.

-School Superintendent Michael Polizzi and Director of Curriculum and Instruction Danielle Shanley sat down with Patch to review the results of New Milford's State report card and discuss the changes they have already implemented that will "systemically redesign programs."
+School Superintendent Michael Polizzi and Director of Curriculum and Instruction Danielle Shanley sat down with Patch to review the results of and discuss the changes they have already implemented that will "systemically redesign programs."
 Polizzi also discussed his "holistic plan" they are continually developing to positively shape and design change in the district, rather than being victim to change by operating primarily in crisis response mode.

 Polizzi said that included in all of the testing scores are the the scores of the special education population, which in New Milford is 16.5 percent versus the state average of 11 to 13 percent.